Boy For Rent

-Boy For Rent (Boy For Rent – ผู้ชายให้เช่า; Boy For Rent – Phu Chai Hai Chao) is a 2019 Thai television series starring Sananthachat Thanapatpisal (Fon), Sarunchana Apisamaimongkol (Aye), Tanutchai Wijitwongthong (Mond) and Thanat Lowkhunsombat (Lee).
+Boy For Rent (Boy For Rent – ผู้ชายให้เช่า; Boy For Rent – Phu Chai Hai Chao) is a 2019 Thai television series starring Sananthachat Thanapatpisal (Fon), Sarunchana Apisamaimongkol (Aye), Tanutchai Wijitvongtong (Mond) and Thanat Lowkhunsombat (Lee).

 Directed by Ekkasit Trakulkasemsuk and produced by GMMTV together with Keng Kwang Kang, the series was one of the thirteen television series for 2019 launched by GMMTV in their "Wonder Th13teen" event on 5 November 2018.
 It premiered on One31 and LINE TV on 10 May 2019, airing on Fridays at 21:45 ICT (previously at 22:00 ICT for the first episode) and 23:00 ICT, respectively.
 The series concluded on 2 August 2019.

 Since 1 June 2020, the series was rerun on GMM 25 airing on Mondays and Tuesdays at 22:45 ICT.

 Cast and characters

 Below are the cast of the series: